 Abstract: Humanity faces numerous problems of common-pool resource appropriation. arxiv.org

-Recent research at Google’s DeepMind have explored the problem of resource allocation using Deep Learning methods.
+Recent research at Google’s DeepMind has explored the problem of resource allocation using Deep Learning methods.
 Economics at its very essence requires the presence of scarcity and thus is about the optimization of resource allocation.

-There are many pressing resource-allocation challenges that decision-makers care about.
-For example, a policy-maker wants to mitigate risks of climate-change and wonders which location, technologies, and communities shall he/she invest in to make the country resilient to climate impacts.
+There are many pressing resource-allocation challenges decision-makers care about.
+For example, a policy-maker wants to mitigate risks of climate-change and wonders which location, technologies, and communities he/she shall invest in to make the country resilient to climate impacts.
 Investors that have multi-billion-dollar assets in locations around the world want to monitor how their asset might be affected by potential economic, financial, or political risks.
 Banks want to have an early warning signal of an impending financial heating up to have hedging or arbitrage opportunities.

-More importantly, in economic thinking people are concerned with accounting for asymmetric information (certain agents have more information about the market than others), causality or endogeneity (which factors are influencing the output internally within the workings of the model system), or multi-collinearity (dependencies with the multi-variate independent variables that may lead to spurious correlations and unreliable model forecasts).
+More importantly, economic-thinking people are concerned with accounting for asymmetric information (certain agents have more information about the market than others), causality or endogeneity (which factors are influencing the output internally within the workings of the model system), or multicollinearity (dependencies with the multi-variate independent variables that may lead to spurious correlations and unreliable model forecasts).
 In order for DL to reach broader audience of decision-makers who care about such important economic challenges, there remain many missing links.
 First, there is no large enough training data set for real-world economic cases that is available.
 Second, labels are not clearly defined in economic cases unlike image recognition tasks that can have human annotated labels.
 Third, DL framework in its current form does not address concerns of causality, endogeneity, multicollinearity etc..